www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] Errors
         * [x] Solution
     * [x] Indicate via button style, which tab is currently opened.
+## Ideas
 * [ ] If an error appears show error message as a header to the currently selected tab.
-## Considerations
 * [ ] Regulary test editor or other UI functionality.
 * [ ] Error message are not good for some inputs
     * [ ] Problem definition is incorrect.